 After 72 years of independence of India, India is a country where we don’t have Uniform Civil Code, gender parity, and women in our society are still suffering from domestic violence such as brides being sold, child marriages, female foeticide, etc. Under section 375 of IPC that defines RAPE in which it includes non-consensual intercourse with women.
 But as per exception 2 of section 375, non-consensual sex by a man with his wife, the wife not being under fifteen year of age, is not consider as rape.
 IPC came into force in 1860, at that time married women were uncalled for as their personal entity.
 Expectation 2 of section 375 reflects the patriarchal society of that time which shows no homogeneity between man and woman at that time where women are not considered equal to men and exposed numerous social issues.
 The article elaborates the issue of Marital Rape in the deep rooted patriarchy.

-There is a doctrine of Covertures in common law wherein the married women lose their personal entity after marriage and her legal right and obligation are handed over to their husband.
-Article 14 of the Indian Constitution ensure two expressions, “equality before the law” and “equal protection of the law” but Indian Penal Code discriminates against women by exempting her husband who has committed rape on her.
+There is a doctrine of Covertures in common law wherein the married women lose their entity after marriage and their legal rights and obligation are handed over to their husbands .
+Article 14 of the Indian Constitution ensures two expressions, “equality before the law” and “equal protection of the law” but Indian Penal Code discriminates against women by exempting her husband who has committed rape on her.
 But in the present, man and woman are like two wheels of a cart.
-Women also have personal entities and have the right to live with dignity.
-For the protection of women rights, Indian Parliament enacts various laws for their equal representation in society such as the “Protection of Women from Domestic Violence Act” and the “Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act.”
+Women also have personal entities and the right to live with dignity.
+For the protection of women’s rights, the Indian Parliament enacts various laws for their equal representation in society such as the “Protection of Women from Domestic Violence Act” and the “Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act.”
 Exception 2 of section 375 violates the right to equality enshrined in Article 14 insofar as it discriminates against married women by denying them equal protection from rape and sexual harassment.
 According to Article 14 classification must not be arbitrary.
 It should be based on intelligible differentia and that differentia must have a rational relation to the object.
 There is no reasonable ground to discriminate between a married woman and unmarried women, because of expectation 2 of section 375 a married woman, who is in an abusive relationship with her husband cannot escape.
-Husband is protected by the law and forces his wife to fulfill his sexual desire.
-If a husband builds a physical or sexual relationship with her wife without her consent, it isn’t considered as rape as per the law.
+The husband is protected by the law and forces his wife to fulfil his sexual desire.
+If a husband builds a physical or sexual relationship with her wife without her consent, it isn’t considered rape as per the law.

 Even today the consent of women doesn’t matter in our patriarchal society.
 The crime rate registered per lakh women population is 62.4 in 2019 (NCRB).
 Law related to domestic violence can not deal with marital rape.
-The punishment under the the Protection of Women from Domestic Violence Act, 2005 is only nominal and cannot address the heinous crime of marital rape.
-The verma committee has been constituted to recommend amendments to criminal laws.
+The punishment under The Protection of Women from Domestic Violence Act, 2005 is only nominal and cannot address the heinous crime of marital rape.
+The Verma committee has been constituted to recommend amendments to criminal laws.
 In Nirbhaya gang rape, Justice J.S Verma Committee laid down multiple important points for the protection of women and also recommended expectation 2 of section 375 IPC should be repealed.
 Committee had advised that the law should specify that a marital or another relationship between the perpetrator and victim cannot be a defence against sexual violation.
 The Criminal Law (Amendment) Act, 2013, does not provide any recommendation for marital rape.
 Exemption of marital rape shows that a wife is nothing but equal to his property to her husband.
 The Pan Rajput committee also recommended the same as the Verma Committee.
-According to UNDC reports 75% Indian women are facing problem related to marital rape.
-The United Nations Declaration on the Elimination of Violence against women (CEDAW) recommended that the India government should criminalize marital rape.
+According to UNDC reports, 75% of Indian women are facing problems related to marital rape.
+The United Nations Declaration on the Elimination of Violence against Women (CEDAW) recommended that the Indian government should criminalize marital rape.
 Only 36 countries have not criminalized marital rape, India is one of them.
-In our Indian Constitution it is mentioned under Article 15 that State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth or any of them.
-However till now as marital rape is not criminalized in India it show that favors or the inclination of India society toward the men that how women is treated as a property to her husband and deep rooted patriarchy that is still prevalent in India.
-Thus, the transformation of society, the Constitution as well as law need to be dynamic and law need to be changed.
-It is necessary that court should criminalize marital rape adn include it in Penal laws.
+In our Indian Constitution, it is mentioned under Article 15 that State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth or any of them.
+However till now as marital rape is not criminalized in India it shows that favours or the inclination of Indian society toward the men that how women are treated as a property to their husbands and the deep-rooted patriarchy that is still prevalent in India.
+Thus, the transformation of society, the Constitution as well as law need to be dynamic and the law needs to be changed.
+The court must criminalize marital rape and include it in Penal laws.

-Its seems that for married women it’s hard to avoid abusive situation because she is connected by law and supported financially to her husband as well as due to society acceptance she can’t raise her voice against sexual violence.
-As per National Family Health Survey, India (NFHS-4) 31% of married women are physically, mentally, emotionally and sexually tortured by their husbands.
-Survey also shows that of women between the ages between 15-49, 83% accepted that they faced being sexually abused by their husband.
-About 70% of women in India are victims of domestic violence.
-National Crime Record Bureau’s (NCRB) ‘crime in India’ the report was worrisome but not startling.
-Woman in India are victims of domestic violence in which a majority of this part is covered under sexual violence by her husband.
-One of the arguments of the legislature against the criminalization of marital rape is that it affects the base of the marriage or shakes the basis on which the whole marriage is established and may be an easy way to harass husbands.
-Before criminalized marital rape, first of all legislature should focus on raising the status of women through education, literacy, awareness, accepting women’s viewpoints or making an effort to seek them (women empowerment) so that woman would be able to stand on their own feet, although the reasoning given by the legislature does not prove that marital rape is not a crime.
-In Indian society, it is believed that husband cannot rape even if women was raped by her husband it is not consider as rape, it is assumed that the right given under the institution of marriage.
+One of the arguments of the legislature against the criminalization of marital rape is that it affects the base of the marriage or shakes the basis on which the whole marriage is established and maybe an easy way to harass husbands.
+Before criminalising marital rape, first of all, the legislature should focus on raising the status of women through education, literacy, awareness, accepting women’s viewpoints or making an effort to seek them (women empowerment) so that women would be able to stand on their own feet, although the reasoning given by the legislature does not prove that marital rape is not a crime.
+In Indian society, it is believed that a husband cannot rape even if a woman was raped by her husband it is not considered rape, it is assumed that the right is given under the institution of marriage.
 Sexual relations are considered a duty of a married woman.
-Judicial system of western countries is well established and the process of proceeding is speedy but in Indian judicial system there are many loopholes such as block of pending cases, Hardships of the under trials, no interaction with the society, etc. Indian judicial system takes a lot of time to conclude the final judgment.
+The judicial system of western countries is well established and the process of proceeding is speedy but in the Indian judicial system, there are many loopholes such as a block of pending cases, Hardships of the undertrials, and no interaction with the society, etc. Indian judicial system takes a lot of time to conclude the final judgment.
 (Justice delayed is justice denied).

-There is growing concern among the law makers that if marital rape will be recognized as offence then married women will start using it as a tool to implicate the husbands in false charges.
-Chances of misusing law doesn’t defeat the need for having a law.
+There is growing concern among lawmakers that if marital rape will be recognized as an offence then married women will start using it as a tool to implicate their husbands in false charges.
+Chances of misusing the law don’t defeat the need for having a law.
 Each legislation is capable of being misused and only on that ground the legitimate need for criminalizing marital rape cannot be ignored.
 The lack of conviction does not mean it was a false allegation.
-Right from the time of Justice Krishna Iyer’s judgments it has been clearly mentioned that as long as court finds the woman’s testimony reliable it doesn’t need medical corroboration.
+Right from the time of Justice Krishna Iyer’s judgments, it has been mentioned that as long as the court finds the woman’s testimony reliable it doesn’t need medical corroboration.
 2013 amendments only crystallize the jurisprudence that was developing over 30 years.
 This idea that a woman will make allegations and the man will be convicted is false.
-The possibility of a false ground cannot be a ground to deny human rights, there could be false complaints for anything.
+The possibility of a false ground cannot be a ground to deny human rights, there could be false complaints about anything.
 We do not stop having laws as a result.
 As per current law, a wife is presumed to deliver perpetual consent to have sex with her husband after entering into marital relations.
-Once she gets married, she sold herself to this man who can rape whenever he wants.
+Once she gets married, she sold herself to this man who can rape her whenever he wants.
 Husband needs to have your consent every single time.
 Law needs not to enter the bedroom but what happens in the bedroom must be consensual, law needs to step in when the bedroom is one’s and not the other’s because the inherent basic human rights must come above the understanding of a family.
 The main argument there could be false cases and there could be false complaints.
-If the possibility of a false complaint was a ground to deny a person their human rights what happen to each and every offence under IPC there would be false complaint in everything such as murder, theft etc.
+If the possibility of a false complaint was ground to deny a person their human rights what happens to every offence under IPC there would be false complaints in everything such as murder, theft etc.